 OPSO Public Shooting Range

-The Ouachita Parish Public Range has facilities accommodating archery, pistols, rifles (up to 200 yards) and also Five-Stand Trap Shooting
+The Ouachita Parish Public Range has facilities accommodating archery, pistols, rifles (up to 200 yards) and also Five-Stand Trap Shooting.
+The Archery Range was updated during the summer of 2020.
+We believe those using it will like the new changes.

-Nestled within the 120 acre complex of the Ouachita Parish Sheriff’s Office Training Center and Public Range is the OPSO Archery Park.
-This Park was built in the spring of 2010 with the goal of bringing a first class archery facility to the Ouachita Parish area for the public’s use.
-This archery park contains many natural areas for every type of archer.
-As you enter the park you will notice a 5 target handicapped accessible range.
-This range is equipped with a 20 by 20 concrete shooting pad and 120 feet of natural wood boardwalk.
-Archers needing any assistance will receive one on one attention.
-Targets are from 10 to 30 yards.
+Within the grounds of the Ouachita Parish Sheriff’s Office Training Center and Public Range lies the OPSO Archery Park.
+This park was built by OPSO with the assistance of local businesses with the goal of bringing a first class archery facility to the Ouachita Parish area for the public’s use.
+The archery park consists of 7 bag targets with marked known distances ranging from 15 to 60 yards.

-ELEVATED SHOOTING – For elevated shooting we have a 12 foot high shooting deck equipped with staircases and safety railing.
-This site will be used year round for hunting style shots and will be set up with 3D targets.
-Below the shooting tower there is an 80 yard field range with targets starting at 10 yards.
-Our goal is to facilitate field archer, have field tournaments as well as NASP events.
-(National Archery in the Schools Program)
+ELEVATED SHOOTING – The park has a 12 foot high shooting deck equipped with staircases and safety railing for elevated shooting.
+This site can be used year round for hunting style shots and is set up with 3D targets and bag targets.

 Basic Range Procedures